Spreading and Structural Balance on Signed Networks: Main results

 \subsection{Structural properties}

 We start from the structural properties characterized by the signed weighted adjacency matrix $\mathbf{W}$.
-Specifically, based on the analysis of structurally balanced and antibalanced graphs, we first introduce the classifications of signed networks we will follow throughout this paper in Sec.~\ref{sec:struct-classif}.
-Then with the classifications, we illustrate how the structural properties in each category different from each other through the spectrum of $\mathbf{W}$ in Sec.~\ref{sec:struct-spectrum}.
+Specifically, based on the analysis of structurally balanced and antibalanced graphs, we first introduce the classification of signed networks we will follow throughout this paper in subsection \ref{sec:struct-classif}.
+Then with the classification, we illustrate how the structural properties in each category different from each other through the spectrum of $\mathbf{W}$ in subsection \ref{sec:struct-spectrum}.